ln-12/blainder-range-scanner/README.md

-# Changes Made in this Fork
+# Changes made in this fork

-## Blender 3.x Compatibility
+## Blender 3.x compatibility
-Blender 3.x dramatically speeds up rendering, among other big enhancements.
-Blainder Range Scanner needs just a minor change to be compatible with the latest versions.
+Blender 3.x dramatically speeds up rendering among other enhancements.
+BlAInder Range Scanner needs just a minor change to be compatible with the latest versions.

 # Range scanner simulation for Blender